jhandsel/Unix-Tools/pkgsrc.md

 cd pkgsrc/bootstrap
 ./bootstrap --abi 64 --make-jobs 4 --prefix $PREFIX/pkg --prefer-pkgsrc yes
 ```
-The `--abi 64` options means compile with 64 bit address space enabled.
+- The `--abi 64` options means compile with 64 bit address space enabled.
-The `--prefer-pkgsrc yes` option makes pkgsrc use its own libraries rather than the native
+- The `--prefer-pkgsrc yes` option makes pkgsrc use its own libraries rather than the native
 libraries already on the machine.
+This is the safer option, although pkgsrc will need to
+compile many more libraries to get things up and running.

 ### If using a binary distribution from Joyent
+I don't recommend this, unless you have one of the versions of Red Hat that
+Joyent compiled the packages for.

 Bootstrap with the tarball from [Joyent](https://pkgsrc.joyent.com/) to
 gain access to their binary packages.
 Install packages with `pkgin` according to Joyent's
 website.